20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 Hiyas!
 We're going to tie up some loose ends today, and complete the steps you need to render arbitrary metric tensors in general relativity.
 This is the last jumbo tutorial article I'm doing in this series - after this we'll be moving onto numerical relativity, so its time to clear up a few straggler topics:

+1. Wormholes
-1. A dynamic timestep
+2. A dynamic timestep
-2. Workable camera controls/consistently orienting tetrads
+3. Workable camera controls/consistently orienting tetrads
-3. Observers with velocity
+4. Observers with velocity
-4. Redshift
+5. Redshift
-5. Accretion disk
+6. Accretion disks

-Todo: Do I need to split this up into chapters?
+7. Spinning black holes

+There will also be at least one cat in this article

 # The interstellar wormhole